daos-stack/daos/docs/admin/pool_operations.md

 pool.
 This will automatically trigger a server rebalance operation where objects within the extended pool will be rebalanced across the new storage.
+Extend operation is not allowed if there are other ongoing rebuild operations, otherwise it will return -DER_BUSY.

 ```
 $ dmg pool extend $DAOS_POOL --ranks=${rank1},${rank2}...